JiteshMakan/Bootcamp_challenge4/README.md

 # Bootcamp_challenge4

-Instructions
-Using Pandas and Jupyter Notebook, create a report that includes the following data.
-Your report must include a written description of at least two observable trends based on the data.

-Hint: Check out the sample solution called PyCitySchools_starter.ipynb located in the .zip file to review the desired format for this assignment.

 District Summary
 Perform the necessary calculations and then create a high-level snapshot of the district's key metrics in a DataFrame.